panlatent/panlatent/README.md

 ### 👋 Hi there!

-I'm a web developer focused on backend and frontend development, with a strong passion for building elegant, maintainable systems.
+I'm a web developer specialized in backend and frontend development, passionate about building elegant, maintainable systems.

 ---